jon429r/Dont-Fall-Game/README.md

 ## Getting Started

 1. Clone the GitHub repository.
-2. Install the prerequisites by running the `install_prerequisites.py` script.
+2. If python is installed on the device, install the prerequisites by running the `install_prerequisites.py` script.
+2. If python3 is not installed, install the prerequisites by typing `chmod +x install_prerequisites.sh` then `.\install_prerequisites.sh`
 3. Run the server using the command `python3 server.py`.
 4. Run the client using the command `python3 client.py`.

 ### Prerequisites

-- Pygame
+- Pygame coded in 2.5.2
+- Python 3.6 or newer

 ## How to Play